ioteratech/bluetera-firmware/README.md

 #### Preparation
 * Clone this repository, and open a command-line in the top folder
-* Run *make generate_pacakge APP_VERSION=1* - this will build the project, update the bootloader settings page, and create a zip package.
+* Run *make generate_pacakge* - this will build the project, update the bootloader settings page, and create a zip package.
-* Check if the package zip file was created - *bluetera_dfu_pacakge_v1.zip*
+* Check if the package zip file was created - *bluetera_dfu_pacakge_{current git hash}.zip*

-**Be sure to increment the application version between versions** - this is how the bootloader detects than an upgrade is in order.
-To set a different application version, simply run *make generate_pacakge APP_VERSION=<version_integer>*

 #### Updating the firmware
 * Copy the zip package to your mobile device